Bug Check 0x7E: SYSTEM_THREAD_EXCEPTION_NOT_HANDLED

 The address of the context record

-The SYSTEM_THREAD_EXCEPTION_NOT_HANDLED bug check is a common bug check.
+The SYSTEM_THREAD_EXCEPTION_NOT_HANDLED bug check indicates that a system thread generated an exception that the error handler did not catch.
 To interpret it, you must identify which exception was generated.

 Common exception codes include the following: